 It is said that they would be using data from a large number of patients, etc. But there is no mention of how they would be getting those data, neither any solid partnership right now to prove it.

-Whether you want to believe in the promise of a future where they receive these data is up to you completely.
+Whether you want to believe in the promise of a future where they receive these data is up to you ultimately.

 5. Further development